What is folic acid? Why is it important?

 - Learn about folic acid and how you can spread the word - visit the National Birth Defects Prevention Network.

 - Talk to your epilepsy doctor about using folic acid, including how much you should take and at what time of day.

 - Review your seizure medicines and seizure control and make sure you are following the best treatment for your age, gender, and stage in the family planning process.

-If you are pregnant or thinking of becoming pregnant, please join one of the pregnancy registries to help us learn more about pregnancy and epilepsy.
+If you are pregnant or thinking of becoming pregnant, please consider joining pregnancy registries to help us learn more about pregnancy and epilepsy.

 For more information: